beached/function_stream/README.md

 [Examples](./tests/task_scheduler_test.cpp)

-Implementation of a task stealing work queue.
+Implementation of a task stealing work m_queue.
 The default is to have 1 thread per core and block on destruction.

 ### get default task scheduler
 ``` C++
 task_scheduler get_task_scheduler( );
 ```

-### adding a task to queue
+### adding a task to m_queue
-Add a simple task of the form void( ) to the queue.
+Add a simple task of the form void( ) to the m_queue.
 ``` C++
 template<typename Task>
 void task_scheduler::add_task( Task task ) noexcept;